citizenfx/fivem-docs/content/docs/client-manual/installing-fivem.md

 - If you experience any issues with your antivirus upon starting FiveM, you may want to submit a [support ticket][antivirus-ticket].
 - Make sure you have installed and updated [GTA V][where-to-buy].
 - [Download FiveM][home] off the website.
-- Run FiveM.exe.
+- Run the FiveM.exe.
 If you run the installer in an empty folder, FiveM will install there.
 Otherwise, it will install in `%localappdata%\FiveM`.
 - Start FiveM from your Windows start menu.

 Uninstalling